smach/rmiscutils/README.md

 *read\_textfile* -- read a text file into an R variable as a single character string.

 *toinitialcap* -- to go along with base R's tolower() and toupper(), capitalizes the first letter of each word in a string.
 Note: base R 3.2.0 now has tools::toTitleCase() function.

+*streaks* -- find winning (or other) streaks in a vector of data, slightly modified function from [Exploring Baseball Data with R](https://baseballwithr.wordpress.com/2014/07/07/team-streaks-part-i-2/).

 *strings\_to\_ordered\_factors* -- turn a vector of character strings into an ordered factor, keeping the original order.
 Helpful if x-axis order is important when visualizing data.